GauravKBaruah/04-Network_revival_git/appendix_data/README.md

-#### R scripts: All these R scripts are R code that are used to reproduce all the supplementary document figures using the `.RData` used above.
+# scripts: All these R scripts are R code that are used to reproduce all the supplementary document figures using the `.RData` used above.

-# The name of the R script executes the respective figure in the supplementary document S1 text.
+##### The name of the R script executes the respective figure in the supplementary document S1 text.
 For example, `figS3_S4.R` reproduces figure 3 and figure 4 in the supplementary document, or `figS8.R` reproduces Figure 8 in S1 text

 1. `figS1.R`
 2. `figS2.R`